feelpp/feelpp-book/GettingStarted/prerequisites/github.md

 *NOTE: ```git remote rename file_name``` and ```git remote rm file_name``` will rename and remove the given file respectively from a repo.*

+ - Pull	requests	let	you	tell	others	about	changes	you've	pushed	to	a	repository	on	GitHub.The	request,	printed	to	the standard	output,	summarizes	the	changes	and	indicates	from	where	they	can	be	pulled.

+     ``` git	request-pull'	[-p]	<start>	<url>	[<end>]```

+The	upstream	project	is	expected	to	have	the	commit	named	by	 	<start>	 	and	the	output	asks	it	to	integrate	the
+changes	you	made	since	that	commit,	up	to	the	commit	named	by	 	<end>	 ,	by	visiting	the	repository	named	by	 	<url>	 .

 For quick refferences visit [GitHub guides](https://guides.github.com/).
 This will give you the basic knowledge to get started into GitHub.